julienlargetpiet/sound_cutr/README.md

 # Examples

-Play the original `a.mp3` audio file and run the programm contained in `file.py` on it.
+Play the original `a.mp3` audio file and run one of these algos:

+`python3 algo1.py a.mp3`

+`python3 algo2.py a.mp3`

 The output file will be `output_dir/a.mp3`

+You can run these algos on multiple files at once:

+`python3 algo1or2.py file1.mp3 file2.mp3 ...`

 # Timestamps